miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 v10.9                                                  01.04.2021
 -----
++Improved braid icon and four models boundaries, thanks to Norrwin.
++Made Patty go behind the church and fixed beachhouse money issue.
 +Removed Pisha snack reward and fixed Persuasion for Phil and Stan.
-+Made Patty go behind the church and fixed beachhouse money issue.
-+Improved braid icon and four models boundaries, thanks to Norrwin.
++Improved Dragon's Breath model and texture, thanks to endthewars.
-Prevented getting stuck on top of large gate in last warrens map.
+Updated BSP Source decompiler in SDK to 1.4.1, thanks atrblizzard.
+Fixed being stuck on warrens gate and added ammo to Society roof.

 v10.8                                                  21.03.2021
 -----